 1.9 USA — A close call — Effective messaging when a hurricane is just not quite going to make landfall

-Hurricane Lane’s sustained wind speed strengthened to ninety-five knots (177 km/hr) 1 500 miles (2 400 km) west-southwest of Hawaii, USA.
+Hurricane Lane’s sustained wind speed strengthened to 95 knots (177 km/hr) 1 500 miles (2 400 km) west-southwest of Hawaii, USA.
 Hurricane Lane was moving at a moderate speed of 14 knots (26 km/hr) toward the west, placing Hawaii five days away from possible impacts.
-Although the forecast track had Hurricane Lane strengthen then weaken and stay south of the Hawaiian Islands, the NWS, the USA’s NMHS, in Honolulu, Hawaii, sprang into action sending early coordination information to DMOs, referred to emergency management in the USA, partners and partners.
+Although the forecast track had Hurricane Lane strengthen and then weaken and stay south of the Hawaiian Islands, the NWS, the USA’s NMHS, in Honolulu, Hawaii, sprang into action sending early coordination information to DMOs, referred to emergency management in the USA, partners and stakeholders.
 The next morning an official briefing commenced linking emergency management from the village/town/city level to county level to state level and even the national level.
 The briefing began with the Honolulu, Hawaii Weather Service providing the situation report for Hurricane Lane’s (now considered a major hurricane with sustained wind speeds of 115 knots (213 km/hr)) forecast and uncertainty.
 With this information the emergency management was able to coordinate amongst the varying levels and prepare for a stand ready posture.
 In the USA, the local government (village/town/city) has the responsibility to provide emergency services with support from the county or state or national emergency management entities.
 Therefore, resources are provided based on need and availability.
 Prepositioning resources, such as generators, heavy equipment and personnel is paramount in responding to and recovering quickly from pending hazards.
 With coordination of the emergency management community, information flowed through all dissemination sources, including social media.
 Preparations had begun.